 Each project was scored by a Project Manager (PM) using the scoring guidelines based on their expertise and understanding of the project.
 All projects were scored with the exception of programs and program-initiated projects.
-The projects were also scored by a Water or Wastewater Review Committee typically comprised of a core group of members from leadership, the business unit associated with the water or wastewater service area, and a member from one of GLWA's customer communities.
-The Review Committee reviewed the PM scores and re-scored the projects, which generated the final project scores used for prioritization of the CIP.
+The projects were also scored by a Water or Wastewater Review Committee

-2.1.
-REVIEW
+2. REVIEW